Where it appears in the exam

 "If I had known the truth, I would have acted differently." — three auxiliaries: had + would + have.

 Why it matters in the exam: in English, the same idea needs three auxiliaries distributed across two clauses: 'had' (if clause) + 'would have' (result).
 Every piece you drop changes the meaning: without 'had' — second conditional (unreal now).
-Without 'have' — impossible sentence ('would known').
+Without 'have' — impossible sentence ('would acted' instead of 'would have acted').
 The contraction "I'd known" adds another layer: is 'd = had or would?
 In the if clause = had.
 In the result = would.

 Recognition pattern